 Across Liberia, Candidate Debates Reach Remote Citizens

-Early in the morning on August 23, 2017, many people were still in bed as the voice of a middle-aged man carrying a megaphone echoed across the historic town of Buutuo, Liberia.
+Early in the morning on August 23, 2017, many people were still in bed as the voice of a middle-aged man carrying a megaphone echoed across the historic town of Butuo, Liberia.
 Situated north of Nimba County, just on the edge of the Ivorian border, the town received a message that they would be host to the first-ever debate for candidates wanting to represent the region in Liberia’s third post-conflict presidential and legislative elections.

 About 8am, the middle of the town was already flooded with eager residents wanting to take a glance at the Jeep, mounted with loudspeakers, vibrating information about the debate and the importance of citizens’ participation to make informed decision at the polls.

 "This is my first time seeing individuals who wish to represent us coming together to share their platforms and why we should entrust them with leadership.
 Years back, the decision to select leaders in this region was left to a few powerful people, but today’s gathering suggests things are changing now in Liberia.
 People hoping to lead us can sit and discuss their plans with the citizens.
 I think this process alone will help to direct the election in a more peaceful direction.
-We really appreciate the presence of this debate team in Buuto despite of the bad roads and heavy rain.”
+We really appreciate the presence of this debate team in Butuo despite of the bad roads and heavy rain.”

 A high-stakes, unprecedented approach to local politics